 Armed with this information, you can sketch out a rough figure of how much you will need to save to reach your retirement goals.

 If you have not yet opened IRAs for you and your spouse, do so now.
 Be sure to contribute regularly to these accounts.
 Every bit of money you save now becomes critical as retirement nears.

 The Internet can help you determine if you are on track to have enough savings to support the lifestyle you desire during retirement.
 Use an online retirement calculator to determine how prepared you are for your retirement.

-This is also a good time to evaluate your savings vehicles.
+That is also an excellent time to evaluate your savings vehicles.
 You should maintain a diverse portfolio, investing in bonds, stocks, and other savings vehicles.
 However, this is a good time to move more of your savings to lower-risk investments.
-This will protect these dollars as your retirement years draw near.
+That will protect these dollars as your retirement years draw near.

-During this time, it is important to learn about Social Security, too.
+During this time, it is essential to learn about Social Security, too.
 You do not want to retire too early; this will diminish the amount of Social Security income you receive each year.
-In fact, the longer you can put off retiring -- if you are healthy enough to work -- the better off you'll be financially.
-Not only will you draw more income to support your retirement years, you'll also boost the amount of Social Security benefits you receive each year.
+In fact, the longer you can put off retiring -- if you are healthy enough to work -- the better financially off you will be.
+Not only will you draw more income to support your retirement years, but you will also boost the amount of Social Security benefits you receive each year.

 Finally, practice living on your post-retirement income before you leave the work world.
-You might find that you've underestimated how much money you'll need during your retirement years.
+You might find that you have underestimated how much money you will need during your retirement years.

-Once you've retired, you need to be cautious about how much money you withdraw from your retirement savings each year.
+Once you have retired, you need to be cautious about how much money you withdraw from your retirement savings each year.
 Many retirees follow the 4 percent rule, meaning that they only withdraw 4 percent of their savings each year of retirement.
-This is a sound financial plan to take.
+That is a sound financial plan to take.